-> Places to visit around the Dead Sea > Mar Saba Monastery
+> The Dead Sea: A Complete Guide > Mar Saba Monastery

 mar saba panorama